-Pinker doesn’t use this sort of anarchic terminology obviously but what he is largely describing is the impact of the modern State and the ways in which the wide spread fear of the State became the predominant force in the promotion of peace which brought with it wealth and prosperity.
-He just won’t call it for what it is: the fear of the State.
+Pinker doesn’t use this sort of anarchic terminology obviously but what he is largely describing is the impact of the modern State and the ways in which the wide spread fear of the State became the predominant force in the promotion of peace which brought with it wealth, prosperity, success, and all that.
+He just won’t call it for what it is: fear of the State.

 Let’s be honest, the main thing stopping you from going out and knocking off a bank tomorrow morning is the fear of the State.
 Not because you’re a nice guy or the better angels of your nature are advising otherwise.
 It’s the fear of the State.
 Pinker proves it, but won’t say it.
 He provides graphs, stats, extensive references to facts on facts, examining and synthesizing a boatload of theory and historical data, a fucking tour-de-force on the proofs of declining violence in the modern era, all organized into an unbelievably intelligent and compelling study and to be honest, he did an excellent job, but he won’t say what it all means: everybody fears the State.